 Day 6: Pangong to Tsomoriri

-We started our day with viewing one of the most beautiful sunrises, it was equally beautiful as the sunset.
+We started our day by viewing one of the most beautiful sunrises, it was equally as beautiful as the sunset.
 Alu paratha & tea was our breakfast, in that weather, it was like bliss.
 Post which, we went to the photo point near Pangong lake where 3 idiots last scene was shot.
 We spent an hour there, clicked lots of pictures.
 You could spend the whole day there staring at the lake and the surroundings.
 The water was crystal clear and you can see the different tinge of blue in the lake.
 It feels like the lake changes the color of the water according to its mood.
-People even take bath in the lake but the water is really very cold.
+People even take a bath in the lake but the water is really very cold.
 It was really difficult to let go of Pangong Lake as you are so mesmerized by the beauty of it that you just don’t want to leave.